skippyta/blackwinglair/index.md

 Melee will position on her back leg.

 #### Tanks
-* Tank will get a debuff reducing their hp (Every 45 seconds ish).
+* Tank will get a debuff reducing their hp until they die (Every 45 seconds ish).
 * High threat gen is a must.
 2nd tank needs to be right behind main tank on threat at all times
 * 2nd tank must also be ready to get in tank position